 It's easy to squeeze both of them in just one day.
 You can spend up to three hours in each location with a one to two hour lunch break in between.
 This will give you plenty of time to see quite a bit of both of these San Francisco fine arts museums.

 Admission to the Legion of Honor San Francisco is included with several of our popular discount passes.
 You purchase these passes for a set price and then you will gain access to a variety of museums, attractions and tours.
 In total, you will spend up to 50% less than purchasing individual tickets for all of these activities.

 Here is my top pick that includes the Legion of Honor San Francisco.

-Go San Francisco Card: Admission to the Legion of Honor is included with the Go San Francisco Card by Smart Destinations.
+Go City: Admission to the Legion of Honor is included with the Go City Pass.
 This pass includes admission to more than 25 San Francisco and Bay Area attractions.

 It also includes admission to the Asian Art Museum, the SF Museum of Modern Art and the California Academy of Sciences.
 You can also get a ticket for a bay cruise and the Oracle Park (formerly AT&T Park) Tour.